eralpkaraduman/WatsonSTTDemo/README.md

   - Tap again to start recognizing

 - Doesn't store auth token locally, authenticates again at every launch
-- Recognized english only, this setting is hardcoded
+- Recognizes english only, this setting is hardcoded
 - Doesn't properly handle the offline state